harleydutton/tabula-rasa/tabula-rasa.md

 Most good stories include conflict.
 This will usually end up being between the the player-characters and either NPCs or some other element in the story.
 When a conflict arises, resolve it by rolling a skill-check.
 Please see the [checks](#checks) section for help with this.

 ## Legend
-examples of specific skills and flavor will be `monospace` in-line
+- examples of specific skills and flavor will be `monospace` in-line
+- sections will be referenced using [links](#legend)
-> larger examples will be quoted and appear under the relevant section with no header.
+- > larger examples will be quoted and appear under the relevant section with no header.

 ## Table of Contents
 <!-- TOC -->